 And as well as staying next to the beautiful beach at Mount Maunganui, Sarah and Michael were also able to taste a bit of Kiwi culture thanks to some of QJumpers’ existing clients – such as the Maori cultural center Te Puia, where they saw the famed geysers and learned some traditional Maori customs such as the haka, the downhill tobogganing luge at Skyline in Rotorua, and the Agridome where they could experience some of New Zealand’s more rural lifestyle.

 “They couldn’t believe it – and what a way to start a job,” Simon says.
 “It was a lot of fun, but part of it had a serious side.
 It was also about giving Sarah and Michael some stories to take back to America about how we do business over here in New Zealand.
 They left with a real appreciation of New Zealanders and Kiwi culture: about how we talk and relate to people, and how we translate that into doing business in an open, honest and friendly manner.
 “It also allowed them to develop good bonds with our New Zealand team because the idea is that we’re one team and that our new clients can expect their support to come from anywhere.

 “The idea is that if the team in America is busy, the team in New Zealand can offer support or if a new setup is required that can be carried out in New Zealand and the support can come from America.
 All our salespeople and support staff know our QJumpers system regardless of where they’re based – what’s important is that they offer the personalized, friendly support that all QJumpers clients have come to expect.”

-To experience QJumpers’ fresh, innovative approach to recruitment and customer support, or for more information on how QJumpers can work alongside your business to develop a successful recruitment strategy and system, email us at email@example.com.
+To experience QJumpers’ fresh, innovative approach to recruitment and customer support, or for more information on how QJumpers can work alongside your business to develop a successful recruitment strategy and system, email us on firstname.lastname@example.org.